cmu-mars/cmu-robotics/documents/p2-cp3.md

 - the initial robot position, as well as the target location for the robot, which constitutes the mission.
 Both of these will be specified using waypoint labels defined in the map.
 It is intended that the start and target waypoint **NOT** be the same label.
 - the initial configuration of the robot, chosen from a set of potential robot configurations.
 This will be one chosen from a set of labels that specify the configuration, that are part of the test data, i.e., CONFIG1, CONFIG2, ..., CONFIGN
 - whether adaptation is enabled for this test.
 A boolean.
+- the utility preference function to use for trading off adaptations

 ## Test Procedure

 As in Phase 1, this challenge problem will have three cases A, B, and C, as described below.

 - *Baseline A*: The robot will be given an initial configuration (software and sensor components), a starting location, and a target location, and will attempt to navigate using a predefined plan to the target location.